abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 Purely-functional programming languages
 ---

 We said that, while all mathematical functions are also programming functions, the reverse is not true for *most* programming languages.
 There are some languages, that don't permit non-mathematical functions, and for which this equality holds.
-They are called *purely-functional* programming languages
+They are called *purely-functional* programming languages.

 A peculiarity in such languages is that they don't directly allow for writing functions that perform operations other than returning values, like rendering stuff on screen, I/O etc.